RAHUL956777/RAHUL956777/README.md

 - 👋 Hi, I’m @RAHUL956777
 - 👀 I’m interested in ...
 Web Development
-- 🌱 I’m currently learning ... reacr😊
+- 🌱 I’m currently learning ... react😊
 - 💞️ I’m looking to collaborate on ...
 MERN
 - 📫 How to reach me ...
 6297587513 and mail dasr16583@gmail.com